tgstation/common_core/Major_Colonies.md

 Humanity is far from the first civilisation to make it to space, and it is not going to be the last.
 Remnants of ancient civilisations dot the galaxy, occasionally being unearthed during groundwork on new colonies or by intrepid explorers.
 However, no find as of yet has been able to compete with Ancienne, in the Saramix system.
 An ancient ecumenopolis which has been tied to the long-extinct Terintan people, cities comprise about 85% of the planet's surface, with the rest consisting of salt deserts which are believed to have once been oceans.
 Damage to the planet's ecosystem are irreversible without extensive terraforming- the likes of which are presently being tried on Mars.
 That said, despite the lack of surface water and failing atmosphere, the planet is also a hotbed of activity due to the incredible finds hidden within its labyrinthine concrete jungle.
 Terintan technology was far ahead of our own, and as such almost everything that can be salvaged in sufficiently working condition to be studied is worth an incredible amount.
 This has attracted the brave, intrigued, and desperate to try to hash out a living exploring the perilous ruins and bringing back salvage.

-# Venus: Living in Hell
+# Venus: Living on Hell

 Fact Sheet:
 * Colonisation of Venus has been amongst Humanity's greatest challenges.
 Terraforming seems impossible: the solution instead has been to construct domed colonies for housing workers, maintained by a complex system of shielding and corrosion resistant coatings.